mediocregopher/blog.mediocregopher.com/_posts/2013-10-25-namecoind-ssl.md

 title: Namecoin, A Replacement For SSL
 ---

-At [cryptic.io][cryptic] we are attempting to create a client-side, in-browser encryption system where a user can upload their already encrypted content to our storage system and be 100% confident that their data can never be decrypted by anyone but them.
+At [cryptic.io][cryptic] we are creating a client-side, in-browser encryption system where a user can upload their already encrypted content to our storage system and be 100% confident that their data can never be decrypted by anyone but them.

 On of the main problems with this approach is that the client has to be sure that the code that's being run in their browser is the correct code; that is,